 In 2007, I met an Austrian woman who was funding her trip by playing the online role-playing game Everquest.

 Believe it or not, she earned enough by selling in-game currency and epic quest items to fund her travels in Southeast Asia.
-Along with the ease of using WordPress to blog, I blame her for putting the remote work bug in my head early after escaping the corporate world.

 I did include a few of the far-fetched remote work gigs and ideas I’ve encountered over the years.
 You’ll also notice a few (stock trader, NFT creator, etc) that are conspicuously missing.

 These ideas for digital nomad jobs and gigs all have one thing in common: I’ve met someone, either in person or online, who has funded their life of travel by doing it.